reflexive verbs spanish

-Reflexive verbs in Spanish are used when you do something yourself, to yourself, when some sort of change happens and many other situations where native English speakers wouldn’t expect a reflexive verb.
+Reflexive verbs Spanish are used when you do something yourself, to yourself, when some sort of change happens and many other situations where native English speakers wouldn’t expect a reflexive verb.

 In this article, you’re going to learn some of the most common Spanish reflexive verbs, how to conjugate them, and (most importantly) tons of examples that’ll show reflexive verbs in action in conversations!